Git Integration for Jira Cloud Documentation

 Indexing Errors

-A notification about indexing error is displayed in the Git Commits tab so that Jira administrators can be alerted immediately.
+A notification about indexing errors appears in the Git Commits tab so Jira administrators receive immediate alerts.

 Branch and pull/merge request name index triggers